Are you planning to open a current account in any of the Nigerian Banks?

 - After having registered your business, getting a business account is the next natural step.
 A current account helps you easily maintain your revenue and expenditure

-- Tax filing: You are able to properly do your tax filling appropriately while avoiding mistakes.
+- Tax filing: You are able to properly do your tax filing appropriately while avoiding mistakes.
 Your bank statement gives you a clear idea about this.

 - It has a professional, formal look to your business